KemperW2006/WHSTechNotes/journal.md

 # September 12, 2924

-for you: you explained everthing fine for me: me personally i understood it fully as i have experience with github
+for you: you explained everthing fine
+,for me: me personally i understood it fully as i have experience with github